-The Walker Rotary Club and Moondance Jam has joined forces in support
+The Walker Rotary Club and Moondance Jam has joined forces in support of Operation Hometown Proud.

 The Rotary Club recently adopted two squads of soldiers (24 men), while